 Three Techniques for Mindful Leadership

 a.
-Meditation and mindfulness leads to resilience.
+Meditation and mindfulness lead to resilience.
 When we meditate we lower our stress levels and we become less susceptible to stress.
 Mindfulness practice #1: Long deep breathing.
-Generally speaking, during the normal course of the day we will breathe between 12-16 breaths per minute.
+Generally speaking, during the normal course of the day, we will breathe between 12-16 breaths per minute.
 To activate your parasympathetic nervous system/relaxation response slow your breath down to 4-7 breaths per minute.
 The easiest way to do this is breathing counting.
-Turn on a timer for 5-minutes.
+Turn on a timer for 5 minutes.
 Breathe in using a slow of 7 and breathe out to a slow count of 7.
-Do this for 5-minutes.
+Do this for 5 minutes.
 Your mind and body will naturally slow down and become relaxed.

 b.
 Mindfulness practice #2: Body Awareness Meditation – Sitting in Stillness.
 Do this for 5-minutes and work-up to 10-minutes.
 Find a place where you can sit comfortably for 5-minutes without moving.
 Turn on the 5-minute timer.
 Do long deep breathing.
 Pay attention to how your body feels the entire time.
 Focus only on body comfort.
 As soon as you move to adjust your position or as soon as you feel the urge to move – DON’T. Take that split second and notice your thoughts and the emotions that coincide with your thoughts.
 After many years of teaching meditation, what causes discomfort in the body, is the discomfort of thoughts in the mind and emotions that go with those thoughts.
 Breathe out the discomfort of the thoughts and emotions and stay in your original seated position.
 Many people find this meditative practice hard to do.